Fiji: Indian indenture system in Fiji

 Gordon decided in 1878 to import indentured labourers from India to work on the sugarcane fields that had taken the place of the cotton plantations.
 The 463 Indians arrived on 14 May 1879 – the first of some 61,000 that were to come before the scheme ended in 1916.
 The plan involved bringing the Indian workers to Fiji on a five-year contract, after which they could return to India at their own expense; if they chose to renew their contract for a second five-year term, they would be given the option of returning to India at the government's expense, or remaining in Fiji.
 The great majority chose to stay.
 The Queensland Act, which regulated indentured labour in Queensland, was made law in Fiji also.

-Between 1879 and 1916, tens of thousands of Indians moved to Fiji to work as indentured labourers, especially on sugarcane plantations.
-A total of 42 ships made 87 voyages, carrying Indian indentured labourers to Fiji.
-Initially the ships brought labourers from Calcutta, but from 1903 all ships except two also brought labourers from Madras and Bombay.
-A total of 60,965 passengers left India but only 60,553 (including births at sea) arrived in Fiji.
-A total of 45,439 boarded ships in Calcutta and 15,114 in Madras.
-Sailing ships took, on average, 73 days for the trip while steamers took 30 days.
-The shipping companies associated with the labour trade were Nourse Line and British-India Steam Navigation Company.

-Repatriation of indentured Indians from Fiji began on 3 May 1892, when the British Peer brought 464 repatriated Indians to Calcutta.
-Various ships made similar journeys to Calcutta and Madras, concluding with Sirsa's 1951 voyage.
-In 1955 and 1956, three ships brought Indian labourers from Fiji to Sydney, from where the labourers flew to Bombay.